Domitila de Castro, Marchioness of Santos: Birth and family

-Jeronimo de Castro do Canto e Melo (baptized 13 September 1803; died in infancy).

-In addition, Domitila had an older illegitimate half-sister, Maria Eufrásia de Castro, born from her father's earlier relationship (in fact, betrothal later terminated) with Teresa Braseiro.
+In addition, Domitila had an older illegitimate half-sister, Matilde Eufrosina de Castro, born from her father's earlier relationship (in fact, betrothal later terminated) with Teresa Braseiro.

 First Marriage

 On 13 January 1813, Domitila, at the age of fifteen, married an officer from the second squad of the Corps of Dragons in the city of Vila Rica (now Ouro Preto), Ensign Felício Pinto Coelho de Mendonça (26 February 1790 – 5 November 1833), cited by several historians as a violent man, who beat and raped her, and from whom she divorced on 21 May 1824.

 After the wedding in São Paulo, Felício and Domitila left for Vila Rica.
 Three children were born from the marriage:

 Due to her husband's mistreatment, Domitila obtained permission from his family in São Paulo to return to her father's home with her children.
 He arrived back in São Paulo at the end of 1816.
 Felício managed to transfer his post in the army from Vila Rica to Santos and settled in São Paulo, trying to reconcile with his wife and in 1818 they returned to live together.
 However, given his drinking and gambling problems, it did not take long for Felício to return with his old behavior, and began the beatings and death threats to his wife.
 On the morning of 6 March 1819, Felício surprised Domitila next to the Santa Luiza fountain and stabbed her twice, one stab caught in the thigh and the other in the belly.
 Felício was arrested and taken to Santos, next to his barracks, from where he left for Rio de Janeiro.
 Domitila spent two months between life and death.
 When she recovered from her injuries, she had to fight legally against her father-in-law, who wanted to take the couple's children to educate them in the Captaincy of Minas Gerais.
 Domitila asked for Felício's legal separation but only obtained it five years later, when she was already the Emperor's mistress.
 Domitila's detractors would accuse her after being assaulted because she betrayed Felício, when in reality, through documentation and witnesses in the divorce process, he had tried to kill her to sell the land that both, with the death of his mother, had jointly inherited in Minas Gerais.